Franklin Real Estate and Homes For SaleCity

 In the past year in Franklin there were 49% less assaults, 75% less burglaries, 64% less robberies, 75% less vehicle thefts compared to the national median.

-Franklin is one of the safest cities in Tennessee, with crime rates well below the nation’s average.
+Franklin ranks in the Top 5 of the Safest Cities in Tennessee, with crime rates well below the nation’s average.

 Cost of Living in Franklin

-Franklin’s cost of living is on the expensive side, coming in at 35 points above the national average cost and 47.4 points about Tennessee's average cost.
-Affordable options exist, but can be difficult to find.
+Franklin’s cost of living is on the expensive side, coming in at 38.5% above the national average cost.
+Affordable options exist, but can be extremely difficult to find.

 - Education costs 33.20% more than the national average.